Articunatu/Tournament-Results/README.md

 * Micro-ORM - Dapper, used to call queries and procedures from database
 * Object Mapping - Automapper
 * Automation Tests - MS Test
+* Cloud - Azure (both app and database will be published there)
 ### Client
 * Framework - Blazor Server App
 * Preprocessor -